ArduPilot/MethodicConfigurator/USERMANUAL.md

 The only version available on the internet is the latest 4.6.0-DEV.
 So until that changes you need to generate this file yourself for the firmware version that you want to use.

-The tool uses these files to manage the configuration process, allowing users to select and edit parameters, and to write the changes back to the flight controller.
+The tool uses these files to manage the configuration process, allowing users to select and edit parameters, and upload the changes back to the flight controller.
 The intermediate parameter files are the primary focus of the user interface, as they contain the parameters that the user can modify.
 The documentation files provide context and guidance for each parameter.

 ## Command Line Usage